DaveLindberg/dl-gatsby/src/pages/05-ecommerce.md

   tile: "build"
   date: "2018-01-15"
   image: "/assets/images/seedlings.jpg"
   message: "Deep experience in Wordpress and WooCommerce.
+Certified BigCommerce partner."
-Certified BigCommerce partner.
-We build sites that sell."
+  messagex: "We build sites that sell."
   cta: "Ecommerce: Planning for Success"
   pullquote: "A well-balanced site provides a stable platform for business growth."
 ---